Ongoing Projects

 We are investigating the memory processes in humans by collecting behavioral data.
 In particular, we are examining the factors influencing the encoding and retrieval processes of memory, as well as the metacognitive processes that guide these decisions.
 In addition to these, we are also interested in truth judgments and how they are influenced by fluency.
 Below, you can see some of the projects that we are currently working on.

-This study examines how cognitive offloading affects the memory processes among young and older adults.
+This study examines how cognitive offloading affects the memory processes.
 Specifically, we investigate how note-taking behavior as an offloading device affects memory performance for food recipe videos.

 This study investigates the JOL-reactivity effect in relation to emotional words.
 Particularly, the study focuses on whether making JOLs is a special type of processing or whether it is similar to any other kind of judgment that participants make for emotional materials.